Arrowsmith Blog

 These are not signs of laziness or a lack of discipline.

-They are cognitive strain signals—and they deserve to be taken seriously.
+They are cognitive strain signals, and they can be addressed.

 A Message to Parents